lxndrblz/anatole/README.md

 In order to use the full functionality of Twitter cards, you will have to define a couple of settings in the `config.toml` and the frontmatter of a page.

 In the `config.toml` you can configure a site feature image.
-This image will be displayed, if no image is defined in the frontmatter of a page.
+This image will be displayed if no image is defined in the frontmatter of a page.

 ```toml
 [params]